 This is the page of the working group “History of Geography” within the “German Society of Geography” (DGfG).
 The website provides information about the current work within the working group.
-In addition, the aim is to bring historically interested geographers and geographically interested colleagues from historical disciplines together.
+The aim is to bring historically interested geographers and geographically interested colleagues from historical disciplines together.
 We consider this page as a forum for the history of geography as well as for historical geography, but also for research questions that investigate spatial orders and settings, processes and practices, perceptions and discourses in the past or their effects on the present.
 As a result of the spatial and cultural turn in the fields of history and humanities, the interest in historical questions, approaches and methods in German-speaking human geography has recently gained further importance.
 The page „Historical Geographies“ wants to take this process into account and therefore considers itself as a forum for exchange of information for new spatio-temporal issues in social geography and modern cultural geography, but also for classical, historical-geographical topics.

 If you are interested in participating, contact us.

-Dr. Boris Michel
+PD Dr. Boris Michel

 Institute of Geography

 Dr. Norman Henniges

 Forschungszentrum Gotha der Universität Erfurt

 Unless otherwise stated, all rights are with the Working Group History of Geography.
 The linking and the distribution of the contents are possible, as far as rights of third parties are not touched or a case by case regulation is present.
 In the case of linking and dissemination, the name and the internet address of the working group must be stated as the source.

 The published links were researched and compiled with the utmost care.
 The working group has checked the third-party content during the initial linking to determine whether it gives rise to possible civil or criminal liability.
 It can not be ruled out that the foreign content has been further developed after that, so that a new responsibility is justified.